-- The roadway designer must coordinate with the structural engineer to assure that:All required temporary structures are accurately reflected in each phase of the Temporary Traffic Control Plans. - There is adequate protection (temporary barrier walls) of temporary stability towers from adjacent traffic. - Temporary Traffic Control Plans facilitate the placement of MSE wall straps.
-Strap lengths are typically 70% to 80% of the wall height. - All critical temporary wall locations are identified in the wall plans and each phase of the traffic control plans. - The required minimum numbers of traffic lanes remain in service for each phase of construction. - Assumed construction activity durations are realistic. - Ingress and egress of work zones is accommodated. - All traffic control commitments (minimum number of traffic lanes, design speeds, traffic movements, lane and shoulder widths, etc.) can be accommodated for all work activities in each phase. - The coordination has been completed with all local agencies affected by the structural activities.
+- Proper coordination with the structural engineer is conducted to assure that all required temporary structures are accurately reflected in each phase of the Temporary Traffic Control Plans. - There is adequate protection (temporary barrier walls) of temporary stability towers from adjacent traffic. - Temporary Traffic Control Plans facilitate the placement of MSE wall straps.
+Strap lengths are typically 70% to 80% of the wall height. - All critical temporary wall locations are identified in the wall plans and each phase of the traffic control plans. - The required minimum numbers of traffic lanes remain in service for each phase of construction. - Assumed construction activity durations should be achievable. - Ingress and egress of work zones is accommodated. - All traffic control commitments (minimum number of traffic lanes, design speeds, traffic movements, lane and shoulder widths, etc.) are accommodated for all work activities in each phase. - The coordination has been completed with all local agencies affected by the structural activities.